After shooting for a decade with Canon, I completely switched to a Sony Mirrorless.

 This is the most annoying combination UI shortcoming and software bug.

 Because of the poor UI design, there is no way to trigger bracketed shots using the 2-second delay functionality.
-I had to buy, and carry around, an unnecessary extra piece of equipment: Wireless Shutter Release ($10).
+I had to buy, and carry around, an unnecessary extra piece of a6000 accessory: Wireless Shutter Release ($10).

 Can you imagine my horror when I went for a day long hike in Hawaii and by 7am my first battery was completely drained?
 I had to develop a new habit of turning the camera off after every shot.